Any2suited66/InstasizeAutomation/README.md

 Python must be installed are your system.
 You can install it with homebrew: brew install python.

-To run the tests:
+Install the nose2 plugig: pip install nose2

-1) install nose2 plugig: pip install nose2
+Add this to your bash_profile: export PYTHONPATH=$PYTHONPATH:path/to/testInstasizeAutomation.
+This allows the test scripts to be stored in their own folder and still be able to import all of the modules.

-2) type in terminal: nose2 -v -s path/to/instasizeautomation/folder
+To run the tests run appium and type into terminal: nose2 -v -s /path/to/test/scripts